 Acetaminophen (Tylenol) is a pain medicine.
 Acetaminophen overdose occurs when someone accidentally or intentionally takes more than the normal or recommended amount of this medicine.

-Acetaminophen overdose is one of the most common poisonings worldwide.
+Acetaminophen overdose is one of the most common poisonings.
 People often think that this medicine is very safe.
-However, it may be deadly if taken in large doses.
+However, it can be deadly if taken in large doses.

 This is for information only and not for use in the treatment or management of an actual overdose.
 DO NOT use it to treat or manage an actual overdose.
 If you or someone you are with overdoses, call your local emergency number (such as 911), or your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.

 Acetaminophen is found in a variety of over-the-counter and prescription pain relievers.

 Tylenol is a brand name for acetaminophen.
 Other medicines that contain acatominophen include:

 Note: This list is not all-inclusive.

 Common dosage forms and strengths:

 - Suppository: 120 mg, 125 mg, 325 mg, 650 mg